Rosuav/StilleBot/templates/help.md

 The raid finder can be used by anyone.
 It will use your own follow list, but can compare viewership stats to some other broadcaster.
 FIXME: Explain what does and doesn't change.

+### Stream calendar

+[Add a streamer's Twitch schedule to your calendar](/calendar) eg Google Calendar or iCal.
+This requires no special permissions and can be used for any broadcaster who has set up an on-Twitch schedule.

+## Bug reports

+Found an issue somewhere?
+Contact Rosuav (the bot author) via Twitch, Discord, or GitHub.